schr0841/cnn_project/README.md

 ## Evaluating all four models

-When it comes to evaluating the three models, the first and second models (the submodels) need to be evaluated on the unseen testing_set dataset to get unbiased performance metrics.
+When it came to evaluating all four models, first_model and second_model (the submodels) needed to be evaluated on the unseen testing_set dataset to get unbiased performance metrics.

-Evaluating the ensemble model is a matter of
+Evaluating the ensemble model was a matter of
-a) averaging the predictions from the first and second models on the unseen testing_set,
+a) averaging the predictions from the two submodels models on the unseen testing_set,
 b) extracting the labels from the testing_set, and
-c) Estimating ensemble loss and ensemble accuracy by requesting ensemble_model.evaluate(ensemble_predictions, y_test).
+c) estimating ensemble loss and ensemble accuracy by requesting ensemble_model.evaluate(ensemble_predictions, y_test)

 <img width="625" alt="Screenshot 2024-09-08 185804" src="https://github.com/user-attachments/assets/fee59b88-88f0-4418-9eb0-2f0d37882922">
 <img width="489" alt="Screenshot 2024-09-08 185910" src="https://github.com/user-attachments/assets/77ae5b95-c029-4897-a964-52654d046a80">